-I smiled, hoping to conceal the slight-to-moderate panic I was feeling inside.
+I smiled, hoping to conceal the slight-to-moderate panic I was feeling.
 Only weeks before, as my friends and I were mapping out our Grecian itinerary, I had suggested ending our trip on the tiny island of Folegandros in the far reaches of the southern Cyclades.
-It was a name none of us had heard before—but photographs of towering cliffs and deserted blue coves had convinced me Folegandros was the perfect respite from Santorini, Mykonos, and their suffocating summer crowds.
+It was a name none of us had heard before, but photographs of towering cliffs and deserted blue coves had convinced me Folegandros was the perfect respite from Santorini, Mykonos, and their suffocating summer crowds.
 Yet the reactions our itinerary had elicited thus far—the surprise, the confusion, the looks that said “best of luck”—had me half expecting to live without electricity for the next few days.

 So pack your bags—but let’s keep this to ourselves.
-I’m letting you in on Greece’s best kept secret for the next three days.
+I’m letting you in on Greece’s best-kept secret for the next three days.

 A Chora Line

 Resist the urge to panic as your ferry pulls into the miniscule port of Karavostasis (and as the evening bus struggles to ascend the deserted mountain road into town).
 For the island’s main village of Chora was intentionally built out of sight to avoid pirate raids—a strategic position that helped ensure its flawless preservation.
-Today, beautiful whitewashed Chora still dangles on the edge of a 650-foot cliff, concealed from pirates, tourists, and much of the outside world.
+Today, whitewashed Chora still dangles on the edge of a 650-foot cliff, concealed from pirates, tourists, and much of the outside world.

 What Is Dead May Never Die

-Although it was conquered by the Venetians in 1207 and by the Ottoman Turks nearly four centuries later, Folegandros has retained its ancient Greek name—a nod to the island’s “iron hard” terrain.
+Although it was conquered by the Venetians in 1207 and by the Ottoman Turks four centuries later, Folegandros has retained its ancient Greek name—a nod to the island’s “iron hard” terrain.
 And from the hillside Church of Panagia, you’ll have a commanding view of the agricultural terraces that help coax crops from the unforgiving land.
-But this picturesque whitewashed church, built over the remains of an ancient sanctuary of Artemis, is best known as the dramatic setting for Chora’s most beautiful sunset views.
+But this picturesque whitewashed church, built over the remains of an ancient sanctuary of Artemis, is best known as the dramatic setting for Chora’s most memorable sunset views.

 Will You Be Having Wine With Your Dinner?

-The three main squares of Chora come alive after sundown, as locals and visitors dine under festively-lit canopies of bougainvillea and hibiscus.
-It’s a vision best enjoyed with a carafe of rosé and a plate of matsata—the local specialty of house-made pasta with rabbit or rooster.
+The three main squares of Chora come alive after sundown, as locals and visitors dine under festively lit canopies of bougainvillea and hibiscus.
+It’s a vision best enjoyed with a carafe of rosé and a plate of matsata—the local specialty of housemade pasta with rabbit or rooster.
 Although it’s hard to go wrong amidst so many traditional, family-run tavernas, the courtyard ambience is especially charming at Piatsa (Πιάτσα) and O Kritikos (Ο Κρητικος) in the second and third squares.
 And tucked away on a charming side street, The Small Wine Cellar (Μικρό Κελάρι) offers Chora’s most atmospheric after-dinner drinks.

 Me, Myself, And Vorina

 After enjoying a scenic and tasty breakfast on Anemomilos’ garden terrace, pack plenty—and I mean plenty—of water for a spectacular day of swimming at Vorina Beach.
-The hike ahead of you is steep and rugged, but the reward is one of the most beautiful beaches in all of the Cyclades.
+The hike ahead of you is steep and rugged, but the reward is one of the most beautiful beaches in the Cyclades.
 Just walk north along the main road toward Ano Meria, and you’ll find the trailhead marked by three deserted windmills.
 Chances are you’ll have this stunning inlet all to yourself—save a few naked sunbathers, that is.

 Do Not Pass Katergo, Do Not Collect $200

 Your exploration of remote swimming coves continues today, as you set off in search of Katergo Beach on the island’s southeastern shore.
 Pack a picnic and, again, plenty of water in Karavostasis, and follow the road south and west to the trailhead near Livadi (the town one mile beyond the beach of the same name).
 Not sure you’re on the right path?
-Keep an eye out for red “K” markers—and a beautiful and unspoiled white pebble beach that should shortly come into view.
+Keep an eye out for red “K” markers—and an unspoiled white pebble beach that should shortly come into view.